slaclab/rogue/docs/src/pyrogue_tree/node/command/index.rst

 C++ Command Example
 ===================

-Below is an example of creating a command device in C++.
+Below is an example of creating a Command device in C++.

 .. code-block:: c